 Irrespective of this, non-compliance with the requirements of the EU Whistleblower Directive has a high price: If the company…

 … the whistleblower may go public with his information without penalty.
 He is nevertheless protected under the EU Whistleblowing Directive in these above-mentioned constellations.

-Next steps for the implementation of the Whistleblower Protection Act
+Steps to take for the implementation of the Whistleblower Protection Act

-Entrepreneurs are well advised to take care of the reduction of personal liability already now.
+Entrepreneurs are well advised to take care of the reduction of personal liability now.
 Because that is what the Whistleblowing Directive actually sets in motion here: an early warning system for your company.
 A protective shield for your employees.
 Choose the external service provider you trust to set up this reporting channel in your company and ensure that your employees actually use it.

 How you can achieve this?
 Find out about the next steps and recommendations for action in our guide “Your guide to comply with the EU Whistleblowing Directive in your company”.